Graeme Biggar: Ministry of Defence

 Director as the Chief of Staff to the Defence Secretary, first Philip Hammond and then Michael Fallon.

 Home Office

 Biggar became Director National Security in the Home Office in 2016, where he worked on countering terrorism and state threats.
-In that role, he oversaw the implementation the Investigatory Powers Act 2016 and responded to the 2017 terrorist attacks and to the 2018 Poisoning of Sergei and Yulia Skripal.
+In that role, he oversaw the implementation of the Investigatory Powers Act 2016 and responded to the 2017 terrorist attacks and to the 2018 poisoning of Sergei and Yulia Skripal.

 National Crime Agency

 In 2019, Biggar moved to the National Crime Agency, becoming Director General of the National Economic Crime Centre.
 In 2021, he was appointed interim Director General of the National Crime Agency, before becoming its permanent Director General in 2022.
 He leads about 6,000 officers based in the UK and overseas.

 Honours

-Biggar was awarded a Commander of the Order of the British Empire (CBE) in 2019.
+Biggar was appointed a Commander of the Order of the British Empire (CBE) in 2019.